Northeast Consortium → The Choice Process → Choice Process in Detail

 Students who participated in the Round 1 lottery and were not assigned to their first choice, have the option of resubmitting their original choices into the Round 2 lottery.
 In order to access the resubmit form, students should be logged on to their school Google account and enter the URL found in the school assignment letter.
 The assignment will either remain the same or go to a higher ranked school on their choice form.
 Results of the Round 2 lottery will be mailed out in mid-March.

-Any Grade 8 Montgomery County student may apply to the following application programs: The Montgomery Blair High School Math/Science/Computer Science magnet program (available to students from selected geographic locations), The Albert Einstein High School Visual Arts Center and the Richard Montgomery International Baccalaureate (IB) magnet programs.
+Any Grade 8 Montgomery County student may apply to the following criteria based application programs: The Montgomery Blair High School Math/Science/Computer Science magnet program (available to students from selected geographic locations), The Albert Einstein High School Visual Arts Center, the Richard Montgomery International Baccalaureate (IB) magnet program and the Poolesville HS Global Ecology program.
 These programs are available countywide, admit students based on applications, not through the Consortium choice process.
 Students from the Northeast Consortium may apply to these programs, but must meet the admission requirements to be accepted.
 These programs begin in Grade 9.

 In February, students in Grades 9, 10, or 11 who wish to request a different NEC high school for the following school year may submit a Change of Choice request form.
 Change of Choice request forms become available in mid January at all three NEC high school counseling offices.
 The Change of Choice process considers a variety of factors when reassigning students to schools.
 These factors include school enrollment, the number of available seats, socioeconomic status, and impact of proposed assignments on gender.
 During the Change of Choice process, students who are requesting their base consortium high school or requesting a consortium high school to join an older or same age sibling are guaranteed assignment.
 If a Change of Choice request is denied, the parent may appeal the decision in writing.